microsoft/CameraTraps/megadetector.md

 To this end, this page hosts a model we&rsquo;ve trained to detect animals, people, and vehicles in camera trap images, using several hundred thousand bounding boxes from a variety of ecosystems.
 It does not identify animals, it just finds them.
 The current model is based on Faster-RCNN with an InceptionResNetv2 base network, and was trained with the TensorFlow Object Detection API.
 We use this model as our first stage for classifier training and inference.

+## Our ask to MegaDetector users

+MegaDetector is free, and it makes us super-happy when people use it, so we put it out there as a downloadable model that is easy to use in a variety of conservation scenarios.
+That means we don&rsquo;t know who&rsquo;s using it unless you contact us (or we happen to run into you), so please please pretty-please email us at <a href="mailto:cameratraps@microsoft.com">cameratraps@microsoft.com</a> if you find it useful!

 ## Downloading the model(s)

 ### MegaDetector v3, 2019.05.30